 Choosing the Right Kit for Your Grade Level

-Selecting the right foundation is the first step toward successful implementation.
-Start with the MC4.0 Base Kit to establish foundational engineering and logic skills in primary settings.
-As students progress, introduce the MC4.0 AIoT Kit to explore cloud connectivity and data flow, or the MC4.0 STEAM Kit for advanced mechanical design.
-These kits are built to last, offering long-term value that far exceeds consumer-level toys.
-You can browse all MC 4.0 Kits to find the perfect match for your curriculum goals.
+Selecting the appropriate hardware is the first step in scaling your impact.
+For primary levels, the MC4.0 Base Kit establishes foundational engineering skills through intuitive assembly.
+As students progress, the MC4.0 AIoT Kit introduces cloud connectivity and data-driven logic, while the MC4.0 STEAM Kit offers the mechanical depth required for advanced robotics.
+These kits aren’t just one-off purchases.
+They are modular, durable investments designed to withstand years of classroom use.
+You can browse all MC 4.0 Kits to find the perfect fit for your specific curriculum goals.

 Joining the Maker & Coder Community